shopware5/devdocs/source/developers-guide/shopware-5-rest-api/examples/article/index.md

 ```

-The API itself checks if the unit (or name) does already exist.
-If it exists already, the old unit will be overwritten with the new values, otherwise it simply will be added as new unit to the shop.
+The API itself checks if the unit already exist.
+If it does, the old unit will be overwritten with the new values, otherwise it simply will be added as new unit to the shop.

 ## Further examples